aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/3-eks-pod-identity/3.eks-pod-identity-deep-dive/index.en.md

 We can see from the output, the source of this call if from AWSService pods.eks.amazonaws.com.
 That means that EKS Pod Identity retrieve the temporary credentials (l53) for our IAM Role (l71) and that it has attached some Session Tags (l17)  that can be use to filter access to AWS resources.

-This means, we can further configure our S3 read access IAM Role for fine grained IAM permissions to restrict the access to this Role for any specifc EKS Cluster, Namespace, Service Account, Pod Name or Pod UID.
+This means, we can further configure our S3 read access IAM Role for fine grained IAM permissions to restrict the access to this Role for any specific EKS Cluster, Namespace, Service Account, Pod Name or Pod UID.
 We will explore on how this works in the next module.